Generative AI in Marketing conceptualized visually

 • Key Takeaway: We all want results in the form of more leads and more closed deals to be delivered yesterday.
 It takes patience and vigilance to achieve desired results.

-Remember that the full-circle search experience starts with a one-way dialogue via search engines and ends with a chat experience on your website that uses internal data to answer the Why and How questions that close deals.
+Remember that the full-circle customer search experience starts with a one-way dialogue via search engines and ends with an intelligent search experience with chat capabilities on your website that uses internal data to answer the Why and How questions to close deals.

 By adopting this strategy, businesses can align their generative AI efforts with user intent, creating a richer and more engaging customer experience.